connertran/chat_app_front_end_capstone_project2_render/README.md

 1. Download [npm and Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to your machine.
 2. Open a terminal and navigate to the `backend/` directory.
 Run `npm install` to install all the required packages for the backend.
 3. In the terminal, navigate to the `client/vite-project/` directory.
 Run `npm install` to install all the required packages for the frontend.
+4. Create 2 databases in your postgreSQL, name them as `chat_app_test` and `chat_app`.
+5. Go to chat_app backend `config.js` and the change the database password to your postgreSQL database password.
-4. In the terminal, navigate to the `backend/` directory.
+6. In the terminal, navigate to the `backend/` directory.
 Run `npm start` to start the API server.
-5. In the terminal, navigate to the `client/vite-project/` directory.
+7. In the terminal, navigate to the `client/vite-project/` directory.
 Run `npm run dev` to start the client server.
-6. To work with the app API in the backend, use an application like Insomnia.
+8. To work with the app API in the backend, use an application like Insomnia.
 The API is available at: `http://localhost:8000`.
-7. To see how the whole application works (front-end and back-end), open a web browser and go to `http://localhost:5173/`.
+9. To see how the whole application works (front-end and back-end), open a web browser and go to `http://localhost:5173/`.

 ## Testing